swystems/dm-spark-tpcxbb/README.md

 [poetry](https://python-poetry.org/docs/).
 It will create a virtual environment and install the dependencies in it.

-Here a short script to do so assuming an Ubuntu system:
+If you prefer to manually install the dependencies, check out the `pyproject.toml`.

+Here a script to leverage the automated installation of the virtual environment and deps on a Debian-based systems:
 ```shell
 # install pipx
 sudo apt update             && \